mhadifilms/sync-toolkit/README.md

 ### 3. Upload to Storage

+You can upload to either Supabase Storage or AWS S3:

+**Supabase Storage:**
 ```bash
 # Upload to Supabase Storage (prompts for config if needed)
 python scripts/sync_toolkit.py upload ./Scenes